We've answered some FAQs about this sensitive problem.

 5. Do males need to pay attention to their general health too when it comes to them wanting to father a child?

 The health of the male partner is a major determinant of pregnancy success.
-Men make up half the child – ie. a male provides 50% of the DNA that makes up a child, therefore his diet and lifestyle will have a huge bearing on not only a successful pregnancy, but also a healthy child.
+Men make up half the child - ie. a male provides 50% of the DNA that makes up a child, therefore, his diet and lifestyle will have a huge bearing on not only a successful pregnancy, but also a healthy child.
 Sperm counts have more than halved in the last 50 years.
 Sperm quality and quantity have been falling dramatically in recent years.
 Several researchers believe that male factor infertility is rising faster than female infertility.
-We regularly see reports of very poor sperm quality in men with poor diets, who eat very little vegetable, lots of junk food, alcohol, cigarettes, etc. Luckily this is quite quick and easy to fix and we see remarkable improvements in men who are willing to clean up their diet and lifestyle.
+We regularly see reports of very poor sperm quality in men with poor diets, who eat very little vegetables, lots of junk food, alcohol, cigarettes, etc. Luckily, this is quite quick and easy to fix and we see remarkable improvements in men who are willing to clean up their diet and lifestyle.